barchart/alerting-service-public/docs/content/appendices/data_structure_glossary.md

 ## Property

 **A "property" is the observed attribute of the streaming data source**.
 For example, the last price (of a stock quote) is a property.
-An operator is a component of a condition.
+A property is a component of a [condition](#Condition).

-Here is an example — using the fewest fields necessary — to create a property (for use with a condition):
+Here is an example — using the fewest fields necessary — to create a property (for use as part of a [condition](#Condition)):

 ```json (psuedo)
 {